-Overview As explained in "Mapping for System Exceptions" on page 381, a CORBA exception maps to a COM IDL interface and an exception structure that appears as the last parameter of any mapped operation.
+As explained in "Mapping for System Exceptions" on page 377, a CORBA exception maps to a COM IDL interface and an exception structure that appears as the last parameter of any mapped operation.
 This section describes two alternative ways of handling exceptions in COM.
 The one you use depends on how you build your COM client.

 Note: See the Orbix documentation set for details of system exceptions.

-In This Section This section discusses the following topics: Catching COM Exceptions page 132 Using Direct-to-COM Support page 134
+Catching COM Exceptions page 132 Using Direct-to-COM Support page 134